smartcontractkit/external-adapters-js/blockchain.com/README.md

 The adapter takes the following environment variables:

-- `API_TOKEN`: Optional blockchain.com API token to use
+- `API_KEY`: Optional blockchain.com API key to use
 - `API_TIMEOUT`: Optional timeout param, defaults to `30000`

 ## Input Params